GOTI PTY LTD TERMS AND CONDITIONS

 -

-11.4.
-Without affecting any other right or remedy available to it, either party may terminate these Terms and Conditions with immediate effect by giving written notice to the other party if:
+13.3.
+Without affecting any other right or remedy available to it, we may terminate these Terms and Conditions and your access to the Software:

 -